Presented by: Howard Dresner

 What’s the state of business intelligence and where is it heading?
-In this session, Howard will take a look at models which explain the enablers and obstacles of strategic business intelligence, what constitutes best practice and what the future may hold.
+In this session, Howard and Chris take a look at models which explain the enablers and obstacles of strategic business intelligence, what constitutes best practice and what the future may hold.
 Key analyses address targets and drivers of BI, budgeting plans, organizational issues and technologies

 Presented by: Dr. Hal Gregersen